ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 response of output (`stdout`/`stderr`) written by processes executed as part of running the steps, and logs produced by Step Runner itself.
-`Finish` stops execution of the request (if still running) and cleans up resources as soon as possible. `Status` lists all active requests in the Step Runner service (including completed but not `Finish`ed jobs), and can be used by a runner to for example recover after a crash.
+`Finish` stops execution of the request (if still running) and cleans up resources as soon as possible. `Status` lists the status of the specified job, or if a job was not specified, of all active jobs in the Step Runner service (including completed but not `Finish`ed jobs). `Status` can for example be used by a runner to recover after a crash.

 The Step Runner gRPC service will be able to execute multiple `Run` payloads at once.
 That is, each call to `Run` will start a new goroutine